 The resort towns of Cannes and St Tropez are synonymous with the French high-life and never go out of fashion, and the city of Nice is charming and full of pretty parks and gardens as well as opportunities for historical sightseeing.
 Marseille, just beyond the French Riviera, is a vibrant port city rapidly transforming into a centre for culture and entertainment.
 In between, the Cote d'Azur has some picturesque medieval villages to investigate and a pleasantly sleepy countryside which often goes unexplored by the throngs who visit its beaches and resorts.

 Best time to visit Cote d'Azur

 The French Riviera has a Mediterranean climate with hot summers and mild winters.
 Summer is the peak tourist season in the Cote d'Azur and the beaches can get extremely crowded at this time.
 Traffic congestion can also be a hindrance to getting around in the busy summer months and during the famous festivals, like the Cannes Film Festival.
-In fact, many prefer to avoid the summer months when the coastline can get a bit full, but if you are travelling to the Cote d'Azur to enjoy the stunning beaches then summer is the best time to visit.
+In fact, many prefer to avoid the summer months, when the coastline can get a bit full, but those travelling to the Cote d'Azur to enjoy the stunning beaches will find that summer is the best time to visit.
 Read more on the Cote d'Azur's Climate and Weather.

 What to see in Cote d'Azur

 -Visit the hillside village of Gassin for a taste of provincial Cote d'Azur.